Why Drip Marketing Is A

 By Glenn Fallavollita, President - Drip Marketing, Inc.

 - Word count: 615

 - Time to read: 2.5 minutes @ 250 words per minute

 Since no one can predict the exact moment in time when someone will be ready to buy what you sell, you need to maintain CONSISTENT contact with EVERYONE in your marketing databases.
-That being said, a drip marketing system will be a great short- AND long-term strategy.
+That being said, drip marketing is a great short- AND long-term strategy for any size business.
 Plus, it will go a long way to building trust, credibility, and brand recognition for you in the marketplace.

 Here are a number of solid reasons:

 - 50% of all salespeople stop calling a prospect after their first unsuccessful attempt at moving the sales process forward - a number that skyrockets to 95% to 98% after a salesperson's third unsuccessful attempt.